rguerillot/RM-seq/README.md

 aa_mutation | H481N | The annotation of the amino acid change (Histidine residue 481 substituted by Asparagine) start |  481 | start coordinate of the mutation
 end | 481 | end coordinate of the mutation
-orf | VRPPDKNNRFVGLYCTLVSCVEWLAAAVVLYFCGVIVDAHVSFMSFIAIFIIAALSGLVSFIPGGFGAFDLVVLLGFKTLGVPEEKVLLMLLLYRF | the protein sequence of the consensus sequence dna | GGTTAGACCACCCGATAAAAACAATCGTTTTGTAGGATTGTACTGCACTTTAGTGTCGTGTGTTGAATGGTTAGCAGCTGCAGTTGTATTATATTTCTGTGGTGTAATTGTTGACGCTCATGTATCATTCATGTCCTTTATTGCAATATTTATCATTGCTGCATTATCAGGTTTAGTCAGCTTTATTCCTGGTGGTTTCGGCGCTTTCGATTTAGTTGTATTACTAGGATTTAAAACTTTAGGTGTCCCTGAGGAAAAAGTATTATTAAT | The dna sequence of the consensus sequence
+orf | VRPPDKNNRFVGLYCTLV... | the protein sequence of the consensus sequence dna | GGTTAGACCACCCGATAA... | The dna sequence of the consensus sequence

 The other files produced by RM-seq are: